 Soy milk acts similarly to whole milk.
 Non-dairy coffee creamers, with their high sodium content, were designed to counteract the taste of harsh, cheaper Robusta coffee.

 Espresso milk-based beverages, such as cappuccinos and lattes, taste best when made with rich, full-fat milk.
 In these drinks, the choice of milk improves more than just flavor.

 Milk’s fat actually causes it to stretch during frothing and allows it to reach the best consistency, a great virtue in cappuccinos and lattes.

 Perfectly frothed and steamed milk for espressos is as important as a perfect shot.
 Even the most die-hard purist can’t resist the taste and viscosity of a perfectly made cappuccino.

 I purposefully separated this article from the cappuccinos because it’s a different art form.

 I also chose to focus on drinks that anyone with a good home espresso machine could make.
 Though a commercial machine may feature a more powerful steam wand, a home machine can produce frothed and steamed milk that’s just as good.
 I fully expect to be wowed by the drinks you make after just a few practices run.

-Insert a cooking thermometer into the pitcher (you could also use the clip-on variety).
+Insert a cooking thermometer into the pitcher.
 Holding the pitcher by its handle, place it under the steam wand or jet.
 Always make sure the machine is full of steam before you place the nozzle in the pitcher.